50/50 Splitting vs. Percentage-Based Splitting Explained

 Not all shared expenses should be split the same way.
 In some situations, an even 50/50 split feels right.
 In others, it puts unnecessary strain on one person.

-The difference comes down to income, usage, and long-term sustainability.
+The difference usually comes down to income, usage, and sustainability.
 Choosing the right method upfront prevents frustration later.

-This article explains the difference between 50/50 and percentage-based splitting, when each works best, and how to apply them in real situations.
+This article explains how 50/50 and percentage-based splitting work, when each makes sense, and how to apply them in real situations.

 📊 50/50 Example: Dinner for 4